junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Amy catches on quickly, smiling too.
 "Don't worry, Raggedy Man," she says.
 "It's not a 'farewell', just a 'see you around'."

-The Doctor says, beyond, "Let's go home."
+The Doctor says, beyond joy, "Let's go home."

 Rory turns to Dean and Cas, "What about you?"